Taming-the-BEAST/Skyline-plots/README.md

 </figure>
 <br>

-Now we are ready to set up the Bayesian Skyline Plot as a tree-prior.
+Now we are ready to set up the Coalescent Bayesian Skyline as a tree-prior.

 > Navigate to the **Priors** panel and select **Coalescent Bayesian Skyline** as the tree prior ([Figure 5](#fig:coalescent)).
 >